eduportella/angular/README.md

 ---
-title: Current weather
+Title: Current weather
-description: Display the current weather for a location based on the users input
+Description: Display the current weather for a location based on the users input
 ---

 ## Tips for success